okias/linux/Documentation/userspace-api/media/v4l/subdev-config-model.rst

 The digital crop operation takes place after binning and sub-sampling.
 It is configured by setting the ``V4L2_SEL_TGT_CROP`` rectangle on (pad, stream) pair 0/0.

+The scaling operation is performed after the digital crop.
+It is configured by setting the ``V4L2_SEL_TGT_COMPOSE`` rectangle on (pad, stream) pair 0/0, relative to the digital crop.
 The resulting image size is further output by the sensor on the sensor's data interface.

 The sensor's output mbus code is configured by setting the format on the (pad, stream) pair 0/0.
-When setting the format, always use the same width and height as for the digital crop setting.
+The width and height fields are used to configure post-scaler digital crop if supported by the driver, affecting the right and bottom edges of the frame.
+If post-scaler digital crop is not supported, the width and height fields of the format will match the compose rectangle sizes applied on the same 0/0 (pad, stream) pair.

 Drivers may only support some or even none of these configurations, in which case they do not expose the corresponding selection rectangles.
 If any selection